DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - In particular, be familiar with:
     - **Council of Europe Convention on Cybercrime**: a treaty signed by many countries that establishes standards for cybercrime policy
     - Laws about data breaches, including notification requirements
-    - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act requires notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
+    - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act requires ✏️notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
-    - **GLBA (Gramm-Leach-Bliley Act)****** applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a data breach occurs
+    - **GLBA (Gramm-Leach-Bliley Act)** applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a ✏️data breach occurs
     - Certain states also impose their own requirements concerning data breaches
     - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery
     - Some countries do not have any reporting requirements
 - 1.5.2 Licensing and intellectual property (IP) requirements
-  - **Intellectual property**: intangible assets (e.g. software, data)
+  - **Intellectual property**: ✏️intangible assets (e.g. software, data)
   - **Trademarks**: words, slogans, and logos used to identify a company and its products or services.
-  - **Patents**: a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
-Patents have expiration date.
-U.S. patent law provides for an exclusivity period of 20 years beginning at the time a utility patent application is submitted to the Patent and Trademark Office.
+  - **Patents**: a ✏️temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent.
+Patents have 📝expiration date.
+U.S. patent law provides for an exclusivity period of 📝20 years beginning at the time a utility patent application is submitted to the Patent and Trademark Office.
-    - **Utility**: protect the intellectual property rights of inventors
+    - **Utility**: protect the intellectual property rights of ✏️inventors
     - **Design**: cover the appearance of an invention and last for 15 years; note design patents on't protect the idea of an invention only its form, and are generally seen as weaker
     - Software: area of on-going controversy; Google vs Oracle; given to rise of "patent trolls"
-  - **Copyright**: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification.
+  - **Copyright**: exclusive use of 🔥artistic, 🔥musical or 🔥literary works which prevents unauthorized duplication, distribution or modification.
 Also can include software code published in academic journal.
 Copyright and patent protection both have expiration dates.
-Copyright protection generally lasts for 70 years after the death of the last surviving author of the work
+Copyright protection generally lasts for 📝70 years after the death of the 📝last surviving author of the work
   - **Licensing**: a contract between the software producer and the consumer which limits the use and/or distribution of the software
   - **Trade Secrets**: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
   - When you file application for protection, until registration is granted, you can use the 🔥**TM** symbol to inform others that it is protected under trademark law.
 Once the application is approved, the name becomes a registered trademark, and you can begin using the 🔥**®** R symbol.
 The 🔥**©** C symbol is used to represent a copyright.